ausbin/webzone/content/about.md

 ![A photo of me][i1]

-Hi, I'm Austin Adams, a PhD student at the [Georgia Institute of Technology][1] studying quantum computing from a computer architecture perspective.
-My advisor is [Tom Conte][11].
+Hi, I'm Austin Adams, a graduate student at the [Georgia Institute of Technology][1] studying quantum computing from a computer architecture perspective.
+My advisor is [Tom Conte][11], and you can find my publications [listed here][5].

 I graduated from Georgia Tech in 2018 with a Bachelor of Science in Computer Science.
 Previously, I had attended [Kennesaw State